-Instructors may choose to give a grade of "I" - Incomplete.
-Forsyth Technical Community College's published Grading System states: "I - The grade of incomplete is given only if students have valid reasons for failure to complete the work on schedule and have completed at least 75 percent of the course requirements.
-Illness, absence on company business or circumstances beyond students' control are considered valid reasons for a grade of incomplete.
-Students must have advised the instructor of the circumstance before the end of the semester to be granted an incomplete.
-The instructor must have specified the work to be made up in order to remove the incomplete form, which must be attached to the attendance form.
+- Instructors and/or departments/divisions are responsible for determining policies regarding make-up work and missed quizzes, tests, and exams. - Instructors are being asked to lower academic standards or fundamentally alter their course for accommodation purposes. - Instructors may choose to give a grade of "I" Incomplete.
+Forsyth Technical Community College's published Grading System states: "I The grade of incomplete is given only if students have valid reasons for failure to complete the work on schedule and have completed at least 75 percent of the course requirements.
+Illness, absence on company business or circumstances beyond students' control are considered valid reasons for a grade of incomplete. - Students must have advised the instructor of the circumstance before the end of the semester to be granted an incomplete.
+The instructor must have specified the work to be made up in order to remove the incomplete and a date within the following semester by which the work must be completed.
+This will be detailed on the incomplete form, which must be attached to the attendance form.
 If the conditions necessary to remove the incomplete will require additional hours of instruction, students must register for the course again.
-If students need only to complete work without instructional supervision, this work must be completed no later than the end of the following semester.

-- Students who receive a grade of incomplete on a course that is a prerequisite for a higher-level course must make up the incomplete work by the end of the drop/add period in order to be allowed to register for the higher-level course. - If the grade of incomplete is not removed by the end of the semester immediately following the semester it was given, it will remain permanently recorded." - For students who are registered with Accessibility Resources, Accessibility Resources cannot issue official written excuses for absences.
-We do not determine attendance policies for faculty.
-We can provide written verification of a medical condition (if documentation has been provided to our office) that might cause a student to miss a class.
-This verification may address the legitimacy of, but not excuse, an absence.
+If students need only to complete work without instructional supervision, this work must be completed no later than the end of the following semester. - Students who receive a grade of incomplete on a course that is a prerequisite for a higher-level course must make up the incomplete work by the end of the drop/add period in order to be allowed to register for the higher-level course. - If the grade of incomplete is not removed by the end of the semester immediately following the semester it was given, it will remain permanently recorded."

 Example of Attendance Accommodation that is Reasonable: Student has recently been diagnosed with an Auto Immune Disorder that requires them to follow up weekly with the medical specialist.
 Student will be missing one of their classes (a Humanities course) every week, which will more than likely exceed the school's attendance policy of missing no more than five hours.
 Student has requested the Attendance Accommodation.
 It has been approved.
-Student is responsible for communicating on a regular basis with their instructor regarding what was missed on the day they were absent.
+Student is responsible for communicating on a regular basis with their instructor regarding what was missed and when missed assignments and/or tests will be made up on the day they were absent.
 The student is also responsible for working with the instructor to make up test/quizzes (if applicable) and/or turn in assignments.
+If possible, the instructor may allow student to submit work online.
 Missing these additional classes does not excuse the student from meeting all deadlines for assignments and tests and does not guarantee a passing grade in the course.